Vic-Dev/bet-me/README.md

 **** DO NOT DO THIS STEP 4. `bundle exec rake db:seed`
 5. `bundle exec shotgun -p 3000 -o 0.0.0.0`
 6. Visit `http://localhost:3000/` in your browser

+# BetMe
+This is a demo app for a site where users can post challenges they hope to complete and invite their friends to judge the completion of their challenge.

+See it live at: https://bet-me.herokuapp.com/